 The Tanaka TCS33EDTP arborist saw is fit for anything you want to try out!
 The saw measures in at 12 inches and is a balanced length for its pure fire engine power.
 At 32 cc, this arborist saw guarantees excellent performance.
 Experiencing comfort and ease of use is also a great feature in this saw.
 It has a vibration-dampening system, half-throttle choke, and an automatic oiler.

-This chainsaw is perfect for hobbyists, professionals, and beginners alike.
+Like the Tanaka TCS51EAP, this chainsaw is perfect for hobbyists, professionals, and beginners alike.
 If ever your trusty Tanaka needs repairs, a 7-year consumer, 2-year commercial, and 1-year rental warranty are available.

 3. TIMBERPRO 26cc 10-Inch Top Handle Arborist Chainsaw - Best Budget Pick